"For every year you wait to start higher education, it gets more expensive."

 Capital Required: You can start with just ₹1000/month

-Multiple banks offer ULIPs designed specifically for education and college savings.
-These plans let you invest in market-linked funds based on your risk-taking ability while also putting a part of the amount towards a basic life insurance plan.
+Multiple insurers and banks offer child education plans and ULIPs (Unit Linked Insurance Plans) designed specifically for education savings.
+These plans let you invest in market-linked funds based on your risk appetite while also covering basic life insurance for the parent or guardian.

 Timeline: Medium Term (5–7 years)